-The San Francisco Buddhist Center (SFBC) is part of Triratna Buddhist Community (TBC) founded by Sangharakshita.
+The San Francisco Buddhist Center (SFBC) is part of the Triratna Buddhist Community (TBC) founded by Sangharakshita.
 These guidelines are based upon Buddhist Ethical Precepts and the model ethical guidelines developed by the TBC International Council.
-If you have concerns, please contact a member of the Council.

 I undertake the training principle of abstention from harming living beings.

 With deeds of loving-kindness I purify my body.

 SFBC activities aim to support the awakening of the individual, for the benefit of all beings, and in a manner appropriate to each person.
 In all our dealings with one another we aspire to behave in a spirit of kindness, expressing kalyanamitrata, or spiritual friendship.